 Burr & Forman Attorneys Successfully Defend Nursing Home as Appeals Court Reverses NLRB Decision

-Birmingham, August 25, 2021 – Burr & Forman LLP Birmingham Partners Ron Flowers, Matt Scully, and Travis Ramey successfully represented Ridgewood Health Care Center, Inc. (Ridgewood) before the U.S. Court of Appeals for the 11th Circuit, which ruled there was no evidence of discrimination against union workers in the provider’s hiring practices after a change of ownership in 2008.
-After briefing and oral argument, at which Ramey represented Ridgewood, a three-judge panel of the Court unanimously sided with Ridgewood and rejected a previous ruling by the National Labor Relations Board (NLRB).
+Birmingham, August 25, 2021 – Burr & Forman LLP Birmingham Partners Ron Flowers and Matt Scully successfully represented Ridgewood Health Care Center, Inc. (Ridgewood) before the U.S. Court of Appeals for the 11th Circuit, which ruled there was no evidence of discrimination against union workers in the provider’s hiring practices after a change of ownership in 2008.
+After briefing and oral argument, a three-judge panel of the Court unanimously sided with Ridgewood and rejected a previous ruling by the National Labor Relations Board (NLRB).

 In the appeal, Ridgewood Health Care Center, Inc. vs. National Labor Relations Board, Ridgewood challenged the NLRB ruling that it committed unfair labor practices when making hiring decisions that involved unionized workers after a change of ownership.
 Beginning in 2002, Ridgewood Health Care Center operated under a lease agreement with Preferred Health Holdings II, LLC (Preferred) managing operations in the facility, including hiring, managing staff, and negotiating with the employees’ union, United Steelworkers.
 Ridgewood was purchased in 2008 by Joette Kelley Brown, and Preferred’s lease was terminated, along with its employees, in 2013 as Ridgewood Services was formed to manage the facility.
 Ultimately, 49 Preferred employees were among the 101 employees who reported for work when Ridgewood re-opened, and while that slight minority led to the initial lawsuit of discrimination against the unionized workforce, the 11th Circuit panel observed: